St. Apollinaris

 Nearby Attractions

-2. Kunstsammlung Nordrhein-Westfalen: A must-visit for art lovers, this museum houses an impressive collection of modern and contemporary art, showcasing works from renowned artists.
+2. Kunstsammlung Nordrhein-Westfalen - This renowned art museum houses an impressive collection of modern and contemporary art, providing a cultural complement to the visit to the church.

 Insider Tips